 When it comes to paying for the talent it can be harder to justify the value as naturally born writers/editors may make it look like easy work.
 However, who says that easy should equate to cheap?
 I would rather argue that a natural love for the craft is the one thing that sets a born writer/editor apart and is the one thing that the client hasn’t got, and so that is where the value lies.

 Who sets standards for copywriting/editing rates?

 Sure, there are many amazing copywriters and content strategists who have been practising their craft and building their business for many years.
 They are so confident and well established that they don’t need anyone’s guidance or approval and simply set their own, sometimes well above average, rates.

 However, for less experienced and less confident wordsmiths, it can be difficult to understand their worth as well as to transmit that to clients.
 This is where it’s so good (in the UK) to have professional organisations like Procopywriters (focused on copywriting and content strategy) and the Society for Proofreaders and Editors SFEP (focused on editing and proofreading), who both publish guidance on suggested rates; amongst all the other amazing work they do to help professionalise the art of writing, editing, proofreading and content strategy.

 “Editing is not just about fixing the grammar, it’s about fixing the clarity for your reader.” ~Ann Handley

 Another way for writers/editors to get help on setting their rates (and for clients to understand the pricing of copy/content work) is to turn to peers, if possible, in person, or otherwise on the internet.
-However, what I would say to freelancers is: “Don’t overdo the research, believe in yourself, stay true to your own inner voice, and never look on content mills”.
+However, what I would say to freelancers is: “Don’t overdo the research, believe in yourself, stay true to your own inner voice, and never look to or compare rates on content mills”.

 Why is it fair to pay decent rates for copy/content work?